 \subsection{Embedding High Resolution Images}

 To incorporate high-resolution images, conventional VLMs leverage multi-window based vision token processing.
 LLaVA-Next~\cite{ liu2024llavanext} pioneered this approach by splitting high-resolution images into up to five windows, using 5x more visual tokens than standard single window image processing~\cite{ liu2023visualinstructiontuning} to better capture fine details.
-Furthermore, InternVL1.5 enhanced this paradigm by scaling the number of tiles up to x40 of the single window, allocating 10496 tokens per image through its tile-based processing system.
-Qwen2.5VL~\cite{ qwen25vl} further extends by exploiting the Naive Dynamic Resolution~\cite{dehghani2023patchnpacknavit} which consumes up to 16384 image tokens.
+Furthermore, InternVL 1.5 enhanced this paradigm by scaling the number of tiles up to x40 of the single window, allocating 10496 tokens per image through its tile-based processing system.
+Qwen2.5 VL~\cite{ qwen25vl} further extends by exploiting the Naive Dynamic Resolution~\cite{dehghani2023patchnpacknavit} which consumes up to 16384 image tokens.
 They demonstrate that the increased number of visual tokens enables better preservation of fine-grained visual understanding.
-However, the computational costs scale exponentially with token counts, which results in extensive requirement of memory resources in both training and inference time.
-These trade-offs highlight that the recent advancements in high-resolution single-image processing are not scalable to long document processing.
+However, the computational costs scale exponentially with token counts, which results in high memory requirements in both training and inference time.
+These trade-offs highlight that the recent advancements in high-resolution image processing are not scalable to long document understanding.